klavinslab/aqualib/doc/cloning_the_Aquarium_way.md

 **Authors List**

-Yaoyu Yang <yaoyu@uw.edu>, wrote the Task Routines and all the Task specific sections.
+Yaoyu Yang <yaoyu@uw.edu>, wrote the Task Common Routines and all the Task specific sections.

 Miles Gander <gander.miles@gmail.com>, wrote the Samples and Items section.